HPV contract product

 There is also a convenient hand switch for elevating each leg rest.
 Hardwearing, antimicrobial, flame-retardant vinyl upholstery, comfort foam, breathing hole and padded arm rests complete a purposeful design.
 The standard treatment chair offers the same operational parameters and smooth motorised action as the bariatric model, but with a regular 250kg safe working load and 63cm width.

-On both chairs, there is an unrivalled lifetime frame warranty and no-quibble five-year parts guarantee, with the option of extending this coverage to10 years.
+Lifetime frame warranty and no-quibble five-year parts guarantee, with the option of extending this coverage to10 years.

 The wheeled dressing trolley, designed for use with both treatment chairs, is made from medical-grade stainless steel with a push handle and removable tray.

-It is height adjustable between 53cm and 82cm, to allow leg ulcers to be bathed and dressed at a convenient height and ease the stress on nurses'knees and backs.
+It is height adjustable between 53cm and 82cm, to allow leg ulcers to be bathed and dressed at a convenient height and ease the stress on nurses' knees and backs.

 The clinician's chair has an 'active seating' backrest that follows back movement and constantly maintains an ideal seating posture.